Skip to main content

 {% assign base_url = url_parts | first %}

-Direct your customers back to the online store after successful login by editing your theme code to use the [`routes.storefront_login_url`](https://shopify.dev/docs/api/liquid/objects/routes#routes-storefront_login_url) object.
-Once logged in, the customer will be taken back to the page where the login originated.
-For example, if a customer is on the Catalogs page and clicks on the login link, they will be taken back to Catalogs after a successful login.
+Direct your customers back to the online store after successful sign in by editing your theme code to use the routes.storefront_login_url object.
+Once signed in, the customer will be taken back to the page where the sign-in originated.
+For example, if a customer is on the Catalog page and clicks on the sign-in link, they will be taken back to Catalog after a successful sign in.

-The following example demonstrates how you can modify the customer account login link with the `storefront_login_url` route.
-In this example, after a customer logs in, they will be taken back to the storefront.
-If they click on the login link again, they will be taken to customer accounts:
+The following example demonstrates how you can modify the customer account sign-in link with the storefront_login_url route.
+In this example, after a customer signs in, they're taken back to the storefront.
+If they click on the sign-in link again, they're taken to customer accounts:

 {%- if shop.customer_accounts_enabled -%}